-The Erection Engineering Calculations shall be prepared in accordance with the AASHTO LRFD Bridge Design Specifications, the AASHTO LRFD Bridge Construction Specifications, and the AASHTO Guide Design Specifications for Bridge Temporary Works, unless otherwise directed by the Owner or the contract documents.
-The Contractor can propose alternate criteria for specific items.
-Alternate criteria shall be limited to specifications published by AISC, ASCE, ACI, or other recognized, national specification-writing organizations.
-Proposals for alternate design criteria shall be submitted by the Contractor for review and approval by the Owner prior to the Contractor or the Contractor's Engineer beginning work on the Erection Plans and Procedures, procedures, and calculations.
-The Owner shall be allowed a minimum of ten (10) working days to review the submittal, after which the Contractor may assume the submittal has been approved by the Owner, unless the Owner provides written notification that the submittal was not approved.
+The Erection Engineering Calculations shall be prepared in accordance with the AASHTO LRFD Bridge Design Specifications, the AASHTO LRFD Bridge Construction Specifications, and the AASHTO Guide Design Specifications for Bridge Temporary Works, unless otherwise directed by the Owner or the Contract Documents.
+The Contractor can propose supplemental criteria for specific items necessary for erection engineering.
+Supplemental criteria shall be limited to specifications published by AISC, American Society of Civil Engineers (ASCE), American Concrete Institute (ACI), or other recognized, national specification-writing organizations.
+Proposals for supplemental design criteria shall be submitted by the Contractor for review and approval by the Owner prior to the Contractor or the Erection Engineer beginning work on the Erection Plans and Procedures, procedures, and calculations.
+Unless otherwise specified in the Contract Documents, the Owner shall be allowed a minimum of 10 working days to review the submittal, after which the Contractor may assume the submittal has been approved by the Owner, unless the Owner provides written notification that the submittal was not approved.